AbbVie

 Venture Round in 2025

-ThirtyFiveBio is a biotechnology agency focused on developing innovative protein modulators aimed at treating severe gastrointestinal diseases, which represent a significant unmet clinical need.
+ThirtyFiveBio is a biotechnology company focused on developing innovative protein modulators aimed at treating severe gastrointestinal diseases, an area marked by significant unmet clinical needs.
 The company specializes in genetically and pharmacologically validated modulators that facilitate a comprehensive drug discovery program.
-This program is designed to identify small-molecule modulators of specific proteins, with the potential to impact a wide range of digestive system malignancies.
-By targeting GPR35 signaling, ThirtyFiveBio's approach aims to provide therapeutic options that may help in preventing tumor growth associated with gastrointestinal cancers.
+This program is designed to identify contemporary small-molecule modulators of specific proteins, particularly targeting GPR35 signaling pathways.
+By addressing the challenges associated with digestive system malignancies, ThirtyFiveBio aims to offer therapeutic solutions that could help prevent tumor growth and improve patient outcomes.

 Cephagenix